crislanarafael/crislanarafael/README.md

 ## What I'm currently working on:
-- Learning Vue as part of my Fellowship with Technica
+- Learning Vue, NodeJS, AWS, and DynamoDB as part of my Fellowship with Technica
 - Landing my first tech internship <br>
 - Learning about APIs with Postman <br>
 - Computer Vision with Python <br>